deniizr/Agent-communication-simulation-using-Jason/README.md

-Simulation of communication of multiple agents using Jason Deniz Rasoulijambori deniizrasoulii@gmail.com
+Simulation of communication of multiple agents using Jason

-1. A brief introduction: agents and the way they communicate:
+#1.
+A brief introduction: agents and the way they communicate:
 I would like to give an overview of what agents are, why and how they communicate, and the role that agent communication plays in many applications before getting into the technical details of this report.
 Furthermore, I will provide a summary of previous experiments conducted in this